IkigaiLabsETH/ikigAI/README.md

 - ElevenLabs: text-to-speech & Pro Voice Cloning.
 - Google Search API: Web search and data retrieval.
 - Hugging Face: Access to NLP models and transformers.
-- Dall-E: Image generation from text.
+- MidJourney & Dall-E: Image generation from text.
 - OpenAI's GPT API: Text generation using GPT-4.

 Combining API tools and prompt engineering, we can enhance agents' environmental interactions.
 Achieving consistent function calls from LLMs is a challenge that the ReAct framework and vector databases can address.
 With the release of gpt-4-0613 and gpt-3.5-turbo-16k-0613 by OpenAI, we can harness native function calls and JSON fine-tuning.
 This synergy of prompt methods, vector databases, and API tools supercharges any model.